Stylback/home-server/README.md

 sudo docker compose up -d
 ```

-> Initial start might take awhile.
-If it didn't start, CD into the folder and try again.

 Check that everything is working by typing `[local-IP]:81` in your browser.
 Log in with the default email and password:

 ```